Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Doxorubicin: Simultaneous use of doxorubicin and zidovudine should be avoided.
 Doxorubicin may inhibit the phosphorylation of zidovudine to its active form.

-- More common: Hematologic toxicity, including granulocytopenia and anemia, particularly in patients with advanced HIV-1 disease.
+- More common: Hematologic toxicity, including neutropenia and anemia, particularly in patients with advanced HIV disease.
 Headache, malaise, nausea, vomiting, and anorexia.
-Neutropenia may occur more frequently in infants receiving both lamivudine and zidovudine than in infants receiving only zidovudine.1
+Neutropenia may occur more frequently in infants who are receiving both lamivudine and zidovudine than in infants who are receiving only zidovudine.1

 - Less common (more severe): Myopathy (associated with prolonged use), myositis, and liver toxicity.
 Cases of lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.
 Fat maldistribution.

-Zidovudine is frequently included as a component of the NRTI backbone for antiretroviral therapy (ART) and has been studied in children in combination with other NRTIs, including abacavir and lamivudine.7-23 Pediatric experience with zidovudine both for treating HIV and for preventing perinatal transmission is extensive.
-However, the mitochondrial toxicity of zidovudine leads many experts to favor the use of abacavir or tenofovir alafenamide in cases where patient age and the results of viral resistance testing do not restrict the use of these drugs.
+Zidovudine is frequently included as a component of the nucleoside reverse transcriptase inhibitor (NRTI) backbone for antiretroviral therapy (ART), and it has been studied in children in combination with other NRTIs, including abacavir and lamivudine.3-19 Pediatric experience with zidovudine both for treating HIV and for preventing perinatal transmission is extensive.
+However, the mitochondrial toxicity of zidovudine leads many experts to favor the use of abacavir or tenofovir alafenamide in cases where the patient’s age and the results of viral resistance testing do not restrict the use of these drugs.